Compassionate, competent legal assistance with estate planning, guardianship, and probate provided in a cost-effective manner

 The Law Office of Paulette Peterson, PLLC in Bainbridge Island, Washington provides legal representation to seniors and others in Bainbridge Island and throughout Kitsap County in matters of elder law, estate planning and guardianship.
-Paulette Peterson has more than 25 years of experience successfully helping clients with their legal needs.
-At the Law Office of Paulette Peterson, we work diligently to address your legal needs promptly and secure your peace of mind.
-We provide a compassionate approach to the unique legal challenges faced by seniors and their families.
-Call our office today for a free half-hour initial consultation with a trusted elder law and estate planning attorney.
+Paulette Peterson and Susan Spuller have more than 45 years combined experience successfully helping clients with their legal needs.
+We work diligently to address your legal needs promptly and secure your peace of mind.
+We provide a compassionate approach to the unique legal challenges faced by seniors, individuals with disabilities, and their families.
+Call our office today for a free half-hour initial telephone consultation with a trusted elder law and estate planning attorney.

 Compassionate We treat our clients with compassion and sensitivity to each client's individual needs.
 Our attorneys are available to travel to your home and are flexible in devising solutions to the needs of you and your loved ones.